chasinglogic/Chattie/README.md

 ## How do I make my own bot using this?

-First install chattie using `pip3 install chattie` you then will have access to the chattie cli which generates and runs bots.
-Next you can create a new bot using `chattie new my_bot_name` this will create a new directory with the bot name and generate a few files to help you get started!
+First install chattie using `pip3 install chattie` you then will have access to the chattie cli which is used to generate and run bots.

+To create a new bot run `chattie new my_bot_name`.
+This will make a new directory with the bot name and generate a few files to help you get started!

-Chattie comes with 3 connectors at this time and I'm constantly trying to add more:
+Chattie comes with 3 connectors at this time and I'm constantly trying to add
+more:

 - Matrix: https://matrix.org/
   - `pip3 install chattie[matrix]`